Perfromance Wealth Partners LLC Sells 1,965 Shares of Johnson & Johnson (NYSE:JNJ)

-Perfromance Wealth Partners LLC lessened its stake in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 3.6% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 52,426 shares of the company’s stock after selling 1,965 shares during the period.
-Johnson & Johnson accounts for about 0.4% of Perfromance Wealth Partners LLC’s portfolio, making the stock its 22nd biggest position.
-Perfromance Wealth Partners LLC’s holdings in Johnson & Johnson were worth $8,535,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Perfromance Wealth Partners LLC decreased its holdings in Johnson & Johnson (NYSE:JNJ – Free Report) by 3.6% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 52,426 shares of the company’s stock after selling 1,965 shares during the period.
+Johnson & Johnson makes up about 0.4% of Perfromance Wealth Partners LLC’s portfolio, making the stock its 22nd biggest position.
+Perfromance Wealth Partners LLC’s holdings in Johnson & Johnson were worth $8,535,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently added to or reduced their stakes in the stock.
-MTM Investment Management LLC raised its position in shares of Johnson & Johnson by 0.5% in the 1st quarter.
-MTM Investment Management LLC now owns 11,283 shares of the company’s stock worth $1,749,000 after acquiring an additional 61 shares in the last quarter.
-OneAscent Financial Services LLC raised its position in shares of Johnson & Johnson by 3.3% in the 1st quarter.
-OneAscent Financial Services LLC now owns 1,986 shares of the company’s stock worth $308,000 after acquiring an additional 63 shares in the last quarter.
-Beech Hill Advisors Inc. raised its position in shares of Johnson & Johnson by 0.3% in the 2nd quarter.
-Beech Hill Advisors Inc. now owns 23,595 shares of the company’s stock worth $3,906,000 after acquiring an additional 63 shares in the last quarter.
-FIDELIS iM LLC raised its position in shares of Johnson & Johnson by 3.1% in the 4th quarter.
-FIDELIS iM LLC now owns 2,117 shares of the company’s stock worth $374,000 after acquiring an additional 64 shares in the last quarter.
-Finally, Well Done LLC raised its position in shares of Johnson & Johnson by 0.4% in the 1st quarter.
-Well Done LLC now owns 15,584 shares of the company’s stock worth $2,415,000 after acquiring an additional 64 shares in the last quarter.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Peak Asset Management LLC increased its stake in shares of Johnson & Johnson by 9.3% in the 1st quarter.
+Peak Asset Management LLC now owns 13,789 shares of the company’s stock valued at $2,137,000 after purchasing an additional 1,171 shares during the last quarter.
+Nisa Investment Advisors LLC increased its stake in shares of Johnson & Johnson by 0.9% in the 1st quarter.
+Nisa Investment Advisors LLC now owns 748,842 shares of the company’s stock valued at $116,071,000 after purchasing an additional 6,836 shares during the last quarter.
+Vaughan Nelson Investment Management L.P. boosted its holdings in shares of Johnson & Johnson by 21.8% during the 1st quarter.
+Vaughan Nelson Investment Management L.P. now owns 903,546 shares of the company’s stock valued at $140,050,000 after acquiring an additional 161,687 shares in the last quarter.
+Tekla Capital Management LLC boosted its holdings in shares of Johnson & Johnson by 12.8% during the 1st quarter.
+Tekla Capital Management LLC now owns 721,779 shares of the company’s stock valued at $111,876,000 after acquiring an additional 82,100 shares in the last quarter.
+Finally, Wisconsin Capital Management LLC boosted its holdings in shares of Johnson & Johnson by 0.8% during the 1st quarter.
+Wisconsin Capital Management LLC now owns 15,723 shares of the company’s stock valued at $2,437,000 after acquiring an additional 127 shares in the last quarter.
 Institutional investors own 68.40% of the company’s stock.

 Johnson & Johnson Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Thursday, September 7th.
-Shareholders of record on Monday, August 28th were given a dividend of $1.19 per share.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 7th.
+Investors of record on Monday, August 28th were given a $1.19 dividend.
+This represents a $4.76 dividend on an annualized basis and a yield of 2.97%.
 The ex-dividend date was Friday, August 25th.
-This represents a $4.76 annualized dividend and a dividend yield of 2.97%.
-Johnson & Johnson’s dividend payout ratio is currently 96.36%.
+Johnson & Johnson’s payout ratio is 96.36%.

-In other Johnson & Johnson news, insider William Hait sold 14,698 shares of the stock in a transaction on Wednesday, July 26th.
+In related news, VP Peter Fasolo sold 20,000 shares of the business’s stock in a transaction dated Tuesday, July 25th.
+The stock was sold at an average price of $170.32, for a total value of $3,406,400.00.
+Following the completion of the sale, the vice president now directly owns 102,696 shares of the company’s stock, valued at approximately $17,491,182.72.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In other Johnson & Johnson news, insider William Hait sold 14,698 shares of the business’s stock in a transaction that occurred on Wednesday, July 26th.
 The stock was sold at an average price of $172.00, for a total transaction of $2,528,056.00.
-Following the sale, the insider now owns 87,747 shares in the company, valued at $15,092,484.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In other news, VP Peter Fasolo sold 20,000 shares of the company’s stock in a transaction on Tuesday, July 25th.
-The shares were sold at an average price of $170.32, for a total value of $3,406,400.00.
-Following the transaction, the vice president now owns 102,696 shares of the company’s stock, valued at $17,491,182.72.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, insider William Hait sold 14,698 shares of the company’s stock in a transaction on Wednesday, July 26th.
-The stock was sold at an average price of $172.00, for a total transaction of $2,528,056.00.
-Following the completion of the transaction, the insider now directly owns 87,747 shares in the company, valued at approximately $15,092,484.
+Following the completion of the sale, the insider now directly owns 87,747 shares of the company’s stock, valued at approximately $15,092,484.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Peter Fasolo sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 25th.
+The stock was sold at an average price of $170.32, for a total value of $3,406,400.00.
+Following the sale, the vice president now directly owns 102,696 shares of the company’s stock, valued at $17,491,182.72.
 The disclosure for this sale can be found here.
-Company insiders own 0.20% of the company’s stock.
+0.20% of the stock is currently owned by corporate insiders.

 About Johnson & Johnson